nrc/portable-interoperable/io-traits/README.md

 For a possible (WIP) design of `OwnedBuf`, see [nrc/read-buf/../owned.rs](https://github.com/nrc/read-buf/blob/main/src/owned.rs).

+TODO OwnedWrite

 The alternative is to add `read` as `owned_read` or `moving_read` or similar to `async::Read`.

+In either case, we may want to add non-async versions, both for symmetry with async, and because the concept might be generally useful (question: are there non-async use cases?).

 ### Alternative: an abstract owning pointer type